scikit-learn-contrib/skope-rules/README.md

 ------------

 SkopeRules can be used to describe classes with logical rules.
-This is a quick code example on Iris Dataset which will give for each class the Top 3 rules found by Skope Rules :
+This is a code example on Iris Dataset.
+It gives the Top 3 rules found by SkopeRules for each species:

 .. code:: python